IshaanFartyal/finsight/README.md

 ## Supported Formats

-FinSight currently includes dedicated parsers for Revolut and Wise CSV exports.
+Finsight currently includes dedicated parsers for Revolut and Wise CSV exports.
 Dedicated parser for ING is created through an online template, but not verified.

-If the bank is not recognized, FinSight attempts to interpret the file using a generic CSV parser.
+If the bank is not recognized, Finsight attempts to interpret the file using a generic CSV parser.
 Generic-parser results are explicitly marked as coming from an undetected bank and may be less reliable.

 If the generic parser cannot identify enough information to interpret the file, the app reports that the statement could not be interpreted.